HuhnRetter/Informatikprojekt/ColorRecognition/README.md

 ## Dataset

 The dataset was created by randomly generating a color with BGR-Values and manually determining which color class they belong to.
 After that each BGR-Value was transformed into a HSL-Value.
 The training dataset consists of **1600** color samples with **400** colors per class.
 The testing dataset consists of **400** color samples with **100** colors per class.

-Here are examples for each color from the TrainingDatasetHLS.
+Here are examples for each color from the TrainingDatasetHLS:

 | class_id | H-Value             | L-Value             |
 | -------- | ------------------- | ------------------- |